List of Billboard Global 200 number ones of 2025

+"Golden" by Huntrix (performers Rei Ami, Ejae and Audrey Nuna pictured) is the year's longest reigning number-one song, topping the Global 200 for 18 weeks and Global Excl.
+US for 19 weeks.

 The Billboard Global 200 is a chart that ranks the best-performing songs globally.
 Its data, published by Billboard magazine and compiled by Luminate, is based on digital sales and online streaming from over 200 territories worldwide.
 Another similar chart is the Billboard Global Excl.
 US chart, which follows the same formula except it covers all territories excluding the US.
 The two charts launched on September 19, 2020.

-On the Global 200, nine singles reached number one in 2025.
-Five artists reached the top of the chart for the first time—Alex Warren, Huntrix, Ejae, Audrey Nuna and Rei Ami.
-Huntrix (Ejae, Audrey Nuna and Rei Ami) spent the most weeks at the top spot with 16 weeks at number one with their single "Golden", which is also the longest reigning number-one song.
+On the Global 200, ten singles reached number one in 2025.
+Six artists reached the top of the chart for the first time—Alex Warren, Huntrix, Ejae, Audrey Nuna, Rei Ami and Wham!.
+Huntrix (Ejae, Audrey Nuna and Rei Ami) spent the most weeks at the top spot with 18 weeks at number one with their single "Golden", which is also the longest reigning number-one song.

 On the Global Excl.
-US, seven singles reached number one in 2025.
-Five artists reached the top of the chart for the first time—Alex Warren, Huntrix, Ejae, Audrey Nuna and Rei Ami.
-Bruno Mars spent the most weeks at the top spot with 19 weeks at number one for his singles "Apt." with Rosé and "Die with a Smile" with Lady Gaga.
-"Golden" by Huntrix (Ejae, Audrey Nuna and Rei Ami) is the longest reigning number-one song with 16 weeks atop the chart.
+US, eight singles reached number one in 2025.
+Six artists reached the top of the chart for the first time—Alex Warren, Huntrix, Ejae, Audrey Nuna, Rei Ami and Wham!.
+Bruno Mars and Huntrix (Ejae, Audrey Nuna and Rei Ami) spent the most weeks at the top spot with 19 weeks at number one.
+The former for his singles "APT." with Rosé and "Die with a Smile" with Lady Gaga and the latter for their single "Golden", which is also the longest reigning number-one song.